 Richmond-San Rafael Bridge

-Interstate 180 was the briefly used designation of the Richmond-San Rafael Bridge during the 1980s.
+Interstate 180 was designation planned for the Richmond-San Rafael Bridge between 1978 and 1983.
 The numbering was eliminated due to route duplication with California 180 near Fresno.
 Today, this section of freeway is part of the larger Interstate 580.

 Interstate 238 / Mission Boulevard

 Interstate 238 is a short connector route between Interstate 880 and Interstate 580 between San Leandro and Hayward.
 At Hayward, Interstate 238 transitions into California 238, and the state route leads south through Hayward and Fremont as Mission Boulevard, ending at Interstate 680.
-There were plans to create an easterly freeway bypass of Fremont that would carry the California 238 designation, but those plans are on hiatus at best.
+There were plans to create an easterly freeway bypass of Fremont that would carry the California 238 designation.

 Father Junipero Serra Freeway